Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 I worked on more methods in the Chess class that better link it with Piece and then I started working on setup and mouseClicked.

+### 5/25

+I finished writing the game mechanics.
+Then, I merged my code so far with Will's and dealt with debugging and merge errors until the pieces showed up on the board in the correct spot.
+Some pieces move around, but not correctly yet.

 ### date y

 info